 OVERVIEW: Jordan has experienced an influx of refugees from neighboring countries over the past 70 years, with nearly half the current population composed of refugees.
 Syrians began arriving in large numbers during their civil war, which began in 2011.
 The majority of Christian activity among Jordanian Christians in recent years has been focused on serving these refugees.
 Having seen God work so powerfully among Arab Muslim refugees, Jordanian Christians are emboldened as never before to reach out to their Muslim neighbors.

 PERSECUTOR: Christian converts from Islam are persecuted, sometimes violently in rural and tribal areas, by their families and extended clan.
+The Jordanian government restricts open evangelism and sometimes also Bible distribution activities.

 ACCESS TO BIBLES: A variety of Bibles are available through Bible societies and book stores.